laravel/docs/billing.md

     $user->subscription('default')->syncTaxRates();

-This will also sync any item tax rates for a subscriptionwith multiple products.
+This will also sync any item tax rates for a subscription with multiple products.
 If your application is offering subscriptions with multiple products, you should ensure that your billable model implements the `priceTaxRates` method [discussed above](#subscription-taxes).

 <a name="tax-exemption"></a>
 #### Tax Exemption